hcnoh/knowledge-tracing-collection-pytorch/README.md

 .datasets/ASSIST2015/
 ```

 Other datasets, [Algebra 2005-2006](https://pslcdatashop.web.cmu.edu/KDDCup/downloads.jsp) and [Statics 2011](https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=507) dataset can be used to train your knowledge tracing model.
-The pathes to download each dataset is:
+The pathes to download each dataset are as follows:

 ```
 .datasets/Algebra2005